How to Know If You’re Dealing with Lead Pipes—and What to Do About Them

 - Flush the water system thoroughly before using any tap water for drinking or cooking.
-Run the faucet on the cold water setting for one to two minutes before collecting any for use to reduce potential exposure to lead from household plumbing.
+Run the faucet on the cold water setting for five minutes before collecting any for use to reduce potential exposure to lead from household plumbing.

 - Only drink or cook with cold tap water.
 Warm or hot tap water may contain higher levels of lead, and boiling water will not reduce the amount of lead.

 - Consider switching to certified and tested bottled water for drinking or cooking.
 This, of course, won’t be as environmentally friendly due to the amount of plastic you’d have to recycle on a weekly basis and may even be too costly for long-term use.

 Finally, if you believe that you, your family or your children have been exposed to lead, it is important to contact a health care provider.
 Many people exposed to lead exhibit no symptoms, and the only way to determine lead exposure is with a blood test.
 A health care provider can assess the risk of lead poisoning, recommend a blood test for lead, and determine an appropriate course of treatment if lead exposure is found.